 “Marc co-founded Cooke, Young & Keidan in January 2009 and is recognised by the leading legal directories as one of the UK’s top disputes lawyers.
-Chambers & Partners describes him as ‘a great strategist’, and The Legal 500 says he has an ‘unrivalled commitment to client needs and great ability to think outside the box’”
+Chambers & Partners describes him as ‘a great strategist’, and The Legal 500 says he is ‘a no-nonsense lawyer who gets results for his clients’ and a ‘willingness to get stuck into difficult fights’”

-Marc advises on high value commercial litigation and international arbitration, including agency and joint venture disputes, partnership, shareholder and corporate disputes, as well as civil fraud and asset tracing cases.
+Marc advises on high value commercial litigation and international arbitration, including agency and joint venture disputes, partnership/LLP, shareholder and corporate disputes, as well as civil fraud and asset tracing cases.
 He also handles professional negligence actions, acting predominantly against investment managers, construction professionals, and law and accountancy firms.
-Much of Marc’s work has an international dimension and, in addition to having undertaken over the years extensive work with an EU or US connection, he has particular recent experience on cases with India and Africa dimensions, as well as cases connected to offshore centres.
+Much of Marc’s work has an international dimension and, in addition to having undertaken, over the years, extensive work with an EU or US connection, he has particular recent experience on cases with India and Africa dimensions, as well as cases connected to offshore centres.

 Marc is well known for his work in the field of banking and financial services disputes, where he advises and acts for hedge funds and other investors and bank customers, in high-stakes and cutting-edge litigation against financial institutions.
 Marc has considerable experience in acting in disputes against the banks in relation to LIBOR, Forex and other benchmark rate fixing and manipulation, as well as cases involving the mis-selling of complex financial products and claims relating to breach of mandate and payments fraud.
-Marc’s arbitration work includes handling substantial cases across a number of industry sectors including mining and other commodities, as well as experience in bringing and defending challenges to arbitration awards in the English Court (brought under sections 68 and 69 of the Arbitration Act 1996).
+Marc is experienced in acting in high value disputes in the funds sector, where he is well used to negotiating terms for departing partners, often avoiding the need for litigation.
+Marc’s international arbitration work includes handling substantial cases across a number of industry sectors including mining and other commodities, as well as experience in bringing and defending challenges to arbitration awards in the English Court (brought under sections 68 and 69 of the Arbitration Act 1996).

 Marc has substantial experience of complex High Court trials, as well as expertise in assisting clients to resolve disputes through mediation and other forms of alternative dispute resolution.